-In the past, various allegations have been made, mostly in the United States and the European Union, that genetically modified foods as well as certain types of mycotoxins, heavy metals and agrochemicals and materials derived from the corn production process are unsafe for human consumption, could be carcinogenic, pose risks of damage to the environment and create legal, social and ethical dilemmas.
-Some countries, particularly in the European Union, as well as Australia and some countries in Asia, have instituted a partial limitation on the import of grain produced from genetically modified seeds.
-Other countries, including the United States China and other countries from the European Union have imposed labeling requirements and traceability obligations on genetically modified agricultural and food products, which may affect the acceptance of these products.
+In the past, various allegations have been made, mostly in the United States and the European Union, that genetically modified foods as well as certain types of mycotoxins, acrylamides, heavy metals, agrochemicals and other residual materials from the food production process are unsafe for human consumption, could be carcinogenic, pose risks to the environment and create legal, social and ethical dilemmas.
+Some countries, particularly in the European Union, as well as Australia and some countries in Asia, have instituted restrictions or conditions for the use and import of genetically modified grain and products manufactured with them.
+Other countries, including the United States, China and other countries from the European Union have imposed labeling requirements and traceability obligations on genetically modified agricultural and food products, which may affect the acceptance of these products.

-To the extent that we may unknowingly buy or may be perceived to be a seller of products manufactured with genetically modified grains not approved for human consumption or with traces of mycotoxins, heavy metals and/or agrochemicals and materials derived from the corn process production, under or above the maximum permitted limits, this may have a significant negative impact on our financial condition and results of operation.
+To the extent that we may buy or may be perceived to be a seller of products manufactured with genetically modified grains or with traces of mycotoxins, acrylamides, heavy metals, agrochemicals and residual materials from our input process production, even within permitted limits, may generate a negative perspective of our products in the consumers and a negative impact on our sales and results of operation.